ethereum/hevm/doc/src/common-options.md

 Limits the branching factor and branching depth of symbolic exploration.
 This is a heuristic way to prevent the exploration from running for too long.
 Useful in scenarios where you use e.g. both symbolic execution and fuzzing, and don't want the symbolic execution to run for too long.
-It will often read to WEARNING-s related to `Too many branches at program counter`.
+It will often read to WARNING-s related to `Too many branches at program counter`.
 This option automatically upper-limits the Branch Limit as well.